krokedil/klarna-onsite-messaging-for-woocommerce/readme.txt

 == Changelog ==
+= 2020.03.02    - version 1.1.0 =
+* Feature       - Added support for new way to integrate On-Site Messaging.
+* Tweak         - Use constant to enqueue correct script versions.
+* Tweak         - Added admin notice to inform current users that they need to update the way OSM is integrated.

 = 2019.10.22    - version 1.0.5 =
 * Enhancement   - Only show iframe is customer matches the store base country.